System Design Space

 Too many gateways in a row

-Without explicit end events, it is difficult to understand where the process completed successfully and where it failed.
+Without explicit end events, it becomes hard to see where the process finishes successfully and where it fails.

 Related chapters